-Production scene in Thailand/photographed by Suguru Yamamoto
+Production scene in Thailand/Photography: Takutaku Yamamoto

-── It feels like "Little Girl X" has been swallowed up by their ideology.
+── It feels like Little Girl X was swallowed up by their ideology.

-Moreover, I could not have an image that it would go well.
-Of course, Tam has standards and various philosophies.
-Then he said, ``But that doesn't make sense to be a collaborator."
-Of course, I also want to collaborate, so there was a quiet fight like that for about a week.
-But one time he drew a diagram and explained it to me.
-I said, ``Right now, the work is at this stage, and this is where I want to go.
-When I saw it, I realized that "Little Girl X" as a story would not separate or be taken in, but could be synchronized with Tam's ideas, and I could see what I should do from there.
-I am currently working towards it.
+Moreover, I couldn't imagine it going well.
+Of course, Tam has standards and various philosophies, but at first I don't understand them, and all I can do is talk about my image of the first performance.
+Then he said, ``But that doesn't mean it's a collaboration.''
+Of course, I also wanted to collaborate, so we had a quiet fight like that for about a week.
+But one day, he drew a diagram and explained it to me. ``Right now, the work is at this stage, and this is what I want to aim for.Now that I understand the elements of the story you mentioned, I want to make sure that they intertwine well with the structure I'm thinking of.''
+When I saw that, I realized that Little Girl I'm currently working towards that goal.